nanufucker/tfering-jekyll/about.md

 If the styling isn't your thing, use your own css by appending the `stylesheet` query string param to the iframe's src attribute.

+If you want to have custom fonts, please upload the stylesheet to the repository [here](https://github.com/nanufucker/tfering-jekyll/tree/main/assets) by making a pull request!

 ```
 <iframe src="{{'/sites/haddock' | absolute_url}}?stylesheet={{'/assets/alternate-embed.css' | absolute_url}}">
 </iframe>